 NATIONAL CRAFT JERKY DAY

-Craft jerky is the standard by which all other jerky is measured.
-National Craft Jerky Day on November 27 awakens the taste buds and ignites the opinions of jerky fans the world over by focusing on artisanal creators of this dehydrated, seasoned meat and snack extraordinaire.
+National Craft Jerky Day, on November 27th, recognizes that craft jerky is the standard by which all other jerky is measured.
+It awakens the taste buds and ignites the opinions of jerky fans the world over.
+The day focuses on artisanal creators of this dehydrated, seasoned meat and snack extraordinaire.

-In a world sedated by jerky marketing gimmicks and mass produced “jerky,” there remains those who satiate the world’s salivating tongues with original carnivorous concoctions.
+In a world sedated by jerky marketing gimmicks and mass-produced “jerky,” there remains those who satiate the world’s salivating tongues with original carnivorous concoctions.
 National Craft Jerky Day honors those who blaze their own path in the meat market.

 passionate enough to take their traditions beyond family and friends, National Craft Jerky Day honors you and your dedication to the craft.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalCraftJerkyDay

-Long Beach Jerky Co. founded National Craft Jerky Day to honor all the small batch jerky makers.
+Long Beach Jerky Co. founded National Craft Jerky Day to honor all the small-batch jerky makers.
 For Alex Naticchioni, the founder of Long Beach Jerky Co. and the impetus behind this glorious day of carnivorous appetites, making jerky on Christmas day with his grandfather, Albert (AKA “Gramps”), was the genesis of his craft.
-In fact, November 27, the day chosen for National Craft Jerky Day, was Gramps’ birthday, and his legacy will live on through the inspiration and love he bestowed upon his family.
+In fact, November 27th was chosen in honor of Gramps’ birthday, and his legacy will live on through the inspiration and love he bestowed upon his family.
 For Long Beach Jerky Co. and many other jerky proprietors, what began as a family tradition has evolved into a passion, a drive to create a new market for all jerky varieties.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!